-Judge rules Southwest disregarded order in religious discrimination case
+Judge orders Southwest lawyers to attend "religious-liberty training"

 A jury in Dallas, Texas ultimately found that the airline had violated her right to religious free speech.

-Southwest was ordered to tell employees that it "may not discriminate against... flight attendants for their religious practices and beliefs, including - but not limited to - those expressed on social media and those concerning abortion".
+Southwest was then ordered to tell employees that it "may not discriminate against... flight attendants for their religious practices and beliefs, including - but not limited to - those expressed on social media and those concerning abortion".

-In his highly critical 29-page order, Judge Starr said the airline "didn't come close to complying with the court's order" at the time.
+In his highly critical 29-page order, Judge Starr said the airline "didn't come close to complying" with this.

 He ordered a new, verbatim, statement to be sent to employees, and in his ruling included the Merriam-Webster dictionary definitions of "may," "does" and "tolerate".